onqtam/headjack/docs/why/7_REPUTATION.md

-## On the importance of reputation for integrity, honesty & cooperation

-> "To support and maintain a man's private credit, 'tis absolutely necessary that the world have a fixed opinion of the honesty and integrity, as well as ability of a person." - [someone in 1717](https://www.forbes.com/forbes/2002/1223/248.html?sh=1d3ebd715f81)

-> "A technologist who neglects history ensures their users will get exploited.
-Proof?
-Consider reputation systems.
-Any scaled marketplace has them.
-The history of an Uber driver or rider’s on-platform behavior partially predicts their future behavior.
-Without years of star ratings, without memories of past actions of millions of people, these platforms would be wrecked by fraud." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/microhistory-and-macrohistory#:~:text=A%20technologist%20who,wrecked%20by%20fraud.)

-negative reputation and scammers google reviews !!! - a reputation system

-There is no accountability without accounting.
-In business and finance accounting is about money.
-In the status, purpose, and meaning world accounting is calculated reputation.

 # What is Status

 > "The story idealists sometimes tell of humanity says we're natural seekers of equality.
 This isn't true.
 Utopians talk of injustice whilst building new hierarchies and placing themselves at the top.
 We all do this.
 It's in our nature.
 The urge for rank is ineradicable.
 It's the secret goal of our lives, to win status for ourselves and our game - and gain as much of it over you and you and you as we can.
 It's how we make meaning.
 It's how we make identity.
 It's the worst of us, it's the best of us and it's the inescapable truth of us: for humans, equality will always be the impossible dream." - [Will Storr](https://www.goodreads.com/quotes/11892473-the-story-idealists-sometimes-tell-of-humanity-says-we-re-natural)